Office of Student Affairs

 At LIFE University you have the option between two on-campus residence halls that provide fun, comfortable, and convenient living environments.
 The Commons is designed to enhance the first-year experience for our incoming students.
 A special emphasis is placed on the holistic development of the student to include activities that enhance the living learning community.
 The building has state-of-the art study rooms, commons lounge spaces, and laundry facilities.
 The resident rooms at The Commons come fully furnished with a twin bed, desk, chair, closet space, and wardrobe.

 LIFE’s Village Retreat (LVR) consisting of 2-bedroom apartments which are conveniently equipped with full kitchens and are fully furnished with bedroom furniture including a full-size bed, closet, drawers, and desk.
 LVR offers upper division students an independent style of living while maintaining the exciting campus atmosphere.
-First priority for placement of students is given to students in the Doctor of Chiropractic program and Master level programs.
+Priority for placement of students is given to students in the Doctor of Chiropractic program and Master level programs.
 To apply for housing, please go to https://www.life.edu/campus-life-pages/housing-overview/apply-here/

 We are pleased to offer these facilities to our students and are looking forward to creating a unique educational living experience for our residents.
 If convenience, security, and an outstanding socio-educational atmosphere are your goals, we are sure you will enjoy living on campus.